mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 "Decentralization" is the process of identifying centralization risk in the functions of a protocol or application, followed by the application of appropriate techniques to prevent or mitigate centralization.

 Decentralization does not require that a given function need be so widely distributed that other important factors are sacrificed.
-Because the same network effects that cause centralization can also deliver benefits (such as improvements in efficiency, resiliency, latency, and availability), the appropriate amount of decentralization for a given function might vary, with the optimal balance being determined by any number of factors.
+Because the same network effects that cause centralization can also deliver benefits (such as improvements in efficiency, resiliency, latency, and availability; see {{intermediation}} for further discussion), the appropriate amount of decentralization for a given function might vary, with the optimal balance being determined by any number of factors.
 A function that is only available through a relatively small number of providers can still be effectively decentralized, given the appropriate circumstances (see, for example, the Domain Name System {{?RFC1035}}).

 Therefore, discussions of centralization and architectural efforts at decentralization need to be made on a case-by-base basis, depending on the function in question, surrounding circumstances, and other regulatory mechanisms.